Mrymna/Surgery_procedures/Neuronexus/recovery.md

 ## Next steps

 * Immediately place the probes in the cleaning solution.
 The cleaning protocol can be found [here](cleaning.md).
+The Tergazyme solution will also remove wax remainings attached to the shanks.
 * Perfuse the animal if you need histology.